olimorris/hledger-forecast/README.md

 My days working in financial modelling have meant that a big macro-enabled spreadsheet was my go-to tool.
 Growing tired with the manual approach of importing transactions, heavily manipulating them, watching Excel become increasingly slower lead me to PTA.
 It's been a wonderful discovery.

 One of the aspects of my previous approach to personal finance that I liked was the monthly recap of my performance and the looking ahead to the future.
-Am I still on track to hit my year-end savings goal given my future commitments?
-Am I still on track to hit my savings goal in 12 and 24 months time?
-It was at this point in my shift to PTA that I found it difficult to answer those questions with Hledger.
+Am I still on track to hit my year-end savings goal given my performance to date and my future commitments?
+And what about my savings goal in 12 and 24 months time?
+Or, how much are my financial positions impacted if inflation increases by x%?
+It was at this point in my shift to PTA that I found it difficult to answer those questions quickly.

-While there is support for [forecasting](https://hledger.org/1.29/hledger.html#forecasting) using periodic transactions in Hledger, these are computed virtually at runtime.
+While there is support in Hledger for [forecasting](https://hledger.org/1.29/hledger.html#forecasting) using periodic transactions, these are computed virtually at runtime.
 If I notice a big difference in my forecasted year-end balance compared to what I'm expecting, I want to investigate and start reconcilling.
 Computed transactions make this nigh on impossible to unpick.
 Also, I get a lot of value out of running different forecast scenarios and seeing the impact.
 For example, _"what's my savings balance looking like in 3 years time if I get the kitchen remodelled?"_.

 With this gem, my aim was to make it easy for users to change their config file, regenerate the forecast and open a journal file and see the transactions.
 Or, use multiple forecast files for different scenarios and pass them in turn to Hledger to observe the impact.